Expansion Project FAQS

 Q. How much will the new library cost?

-A. DRA works with a professional cost estimator; it is too early to tell how much the project will cost.
+A. DRA works with a professional cost estimator; the estimate came in at $16,597,997.00.
+It is too early to tell how much the project will cost.
 DRA has a strong record of coming in on time and under budget with low incidence of change orders.
+We estimate a 4% increase each year.

 Q. What’s wrong with the current building?